 This view is in contrast to the popular belief that places two-thirds of the judgments in the first half of the Tribulation, with the last third of the judgments spread over the last half, which would leave the inhabitants of the earth without water for years due to the second and third Bowl judgments (Revelation 16:3-4).
 Surely "no flesh" could survive (Matthew 24:22) if the Bowl judgments are not reserved for the final days to weeks of the Tribulation due to their extreme severity.
 Pouring out the Bowl judgments in the final days of the Tribulation resolves this issue and fits with the "half hour of silence" covering the first half of the Tribulation, or "Daniel's 70th Week," with the Trumpet judgments covering most of the second half as shown below:

 We find the same destructive pattern in the Old Testament, in the downfall of Israel.
 God gave Israel over to idolatry and allowed dictators to enslave and exile them.
 In fact, the punishment under Gentile rule for the kingdom of Judah constitutes 483 years of the 70 Weeks in Daniel, as discussed earlier.
 The last seven years will finish the transgression for the Jews (Daniel 9:24), and deal with the Gentiles' transgression of the natural laws (Romans 2:12-16, Isaiah 24:1-6).
-God will be silent in judgment for 3 ½ years, as He gives the world over to their reprobate minds (Romans 1) in "Mystery Babylon," and pour out the last two-thirds of judgment in the last 3 ½ years to destroy His enemies and the final Gentile kingdom of the antichrist, in preparation for His Kingdom.
+God will be silent in judgment for 3 ½ years, as He gives the world over to their reprobate minds (Romans 1) and over to the harlot religion "Babylon the great."
+Then God will pour out the last two-thirds of judgment in the last 3 ½ years to destroy His enemies and the final Gentile kingdom of the antichrist, in preparation for His Kingdom.

 Revelation 8:2 - And I saw the seven angels who stand before God, and to them were given seven trumpets.